 Read: What to do in Coyoacán

 One of my favorite spots for dancing and enjoying a few buckets of coronas (or giant margaritas).
-Zona Rosa is also where most of the LGBTQ-friendly nightclubs can be found.
+Zona Rosa, technically part of the Juarez neighborhood, is also where most of the LGBTQ-friendly nightclubs can be found.

-For the After Work Crowd // Santa Fe
+8. For the After Work Crowd: Santa Fe